fbpx

 The Pregnant Workers Fairness Act (PWFA) is a federal law passed by Congress.
 It is not an individual state law.
 However, the new law protects the same employees as those covered by Title VII of the Civil Rights Act of 1964.
 This law obligates individuals who work for public or private employers with fifteen or more employees to follow these requirements.
 Small businesses with fewer than fifteen employees may be exempt from these requirements.
 The law also applies to most federal, state, and local government employees, regardless of the number of employees involved.

 Prior laws left a significant protection gap for pregnant and postpartum employees.
-Before the PWFA, workers were only entitled to reasonable accommodations if they could show accommodations were granted to other similarly-situated people in their workplace.
+Before the PWFA, workers were only entitled to reasonable accommodations if they could show accommodations were granted to other similarly situated people in their workplace.
 This bar was difficult and sometimes impossible for an employee to meet.
 Other acts required a pregnancy-related disability to request reasonable accommodations.
 The new federal law better protects pregnant employees.

 Who Will Enforce the PWFA?